JanPintoStrohhaeusl/FitnessPlanner/Analysis/UseCases/UseCases_WE.md

 # Use Cases - Workout / Exercise Related

-All Use Cases that are related to Workouts or Exercises
+All Use Cases, that are related to Workouts or Exercises

-- Workout / Exercise
-  - Add exercise to workout
-  - Create workout
-  - Search Exercise
-  - Search Workout
-  - Set options of exercise
-  - Suggest exercise

 ## Add Exercise to Workout